dwhall/minisvd2nim/README.md

 [minisvd2nim](github.com/dwhall/minisvd2nim) is a command line tool that processes one SVD file as input and renders declarative nim source to stdout.
-The declarations invoke templates which produce the final nim code.
-This way, a programmer can change the templates, and not the minisvd2nim binary, to fix or improve the final code.
+The declarations invoke templates and macros which generate the final nim code.
+This way, a programmer can change the meta code, and not the minisvd2nim binary, to fix or improve the final code.

                                            ┌──────────────────────┐
                                            │                      │
                                            │   minisvd2nimpkg/    │
-                                           │    templates.nim     │
+                                           │  metagenerator.nim   │
                                            │                      │
                                            └─────────▲────────────┘
                                                      │